The Way of the Pixelated Fist

 - 33 % negative mentions

-The game's music is praised for effectively setting the mood, featuring a modern drum’n’bass soundtrack that complements its vibrant visuals.
-However, players are frustrated by the lack of audio controls, making it difficult to turn off the repetitive background music.
-While the soundtrack enhances the experience, some users desire more variety, particularly for boss themes.
+The game's music is generally praised for setting the right mood and enhancing the overall experience, featuring a modern drum’n’bass tempo and melancholic keyboards.
+However, players have noted the lack of proper audio controls, making it difficult to turn off the background music.
+While the soundtrack is considered a significant improvement, some players desire more variety, particularly for boss themes.

 “The music is great for setting the right mood, although I would like a different theme for the bosses.”